intel/xpumanager/README.md

 It is designed to simplify administration, maximize reliability and uptime, and improve utilization.

 Intel XPU Manager can be used standalone through its command line interface (CLI) to manage GPUs locally, or through its RESTful APIs to manage GPUs remotely.
-Intel XPU-SMI (XPU Sysmtem Management Interface) is the daemon-less version of XPU Manager and it only provides the local interface.
+Intel XPU-SMI (XPU System Management Interface) is the daemon-less version of XPU Manager and it only provides the local interface.
+XPU-SMI feature scope is the subset of XPU Manager.
+Their features are listed in the table below.

 3rd party open-source and commercial workload and cluster managers, job schedulers, and monitoring solutions can also integrate the Intel XPU Manager or XPU-SMI to manage Intel data center GPUs.